johnrider26/jonathan-mourier-fr/src/content/legals/en/content.md

 ## Hosting

-This website is hosted by Scaleway
+This website is hosted by OVH

-8 rue de la Ville l'Evêque, 75008 Paris
+2 rue Kellermann, 59100 Roubaix, France

 ## Intellectual Property